 Thanks in part to that flexibility, a degree in ecology and evolutionary biology lends itself well to careers across the board—from ecologists working in the field, to zoologists working with captive animals, to botanists working in a lab, to environmental educators working with children to inspire a love of the outdoors.

 At CU Boulder, the undergraduate program in Ecology and Evolutionary Biology is a thriving, inspiring hub housing passionate students and faculty who are engaged in many different applications and projects relating to their areas of curiosity and expertise.
-Because of that, the department is one of the best in the world, with the undergraduate program ranking #24 in the world, according to the most recent US News and World Reports rankings, and the overall department ranking #33 in the world by different metrics.
+Because of that, the department is one of the best in the world, with the undergraduate program ranking #24 in the world, according to the most recent US News and World Reports rankings, the overall department ranking #33 in the world by different metrics, and CU Boulder's "Earth and Environmental Sciences" research, more broadly, ranking #9 among all institutions in the world by Nature Index.

 In addition, the department has a number of excellent and award-winning faculty, including, but not limited to, two Professors of Distinction, a number of Highly Cited Researchers, and numerous Entomological Society of America, Fulbright, American Association for the Advancement of Science and Guggenheim fellows.